Can I Ship a Pet with UPS or USPS? Complete Guide to Pet Shipping Alternatives

 • Your pet must be under your seat at all times inside a carrier.

 Moreover, train travel is an affordable option, costing only $25.
 Of course, as stated above, this option is only possible if you have small pets.
-Another obstacle in taking the train is that Amtrak has limited routes.
+Another obstacle to taking the train is that Amtrak has limited routes.

 Option 3: Car Travel